masterexploder/Documentr/Readme.md

 # Documentr

-Documentr is a documentation generator that is inspired by the Rails Guides (http://guides.rubyonrails.org).
+Documentr is a documentation generator that is inspired by the [Rails Guides](http://guides.rubyonrails.org).
 Basically, I've had the need for a long time to create documentation for various projects, and found there weren't really any good solutions out there.
 One day, while perusing the Rails Guides reading about Rails 3, it occurred to me that not only were they sexy, but they are laid out and organized quite well.